Skip to main content

 A non-canonical expression may include errors as a result of parsing from LaTeX, if the LaTeX input contained LaTeX syntax errors.

-A canonical expression may include additional errors compared to a non-canonical expression, for example ["Divide", 2, 5, 6] (three arguments instead of two), ["Add", 2, "True"] (mismatched argument domain, expected a number but got a boolean).
+A canonical expression may include additional errors compared to a non-canonical expression, for example ["Divide", 2, 5, 6] (three arguments instead of two), ["Add", 2, "True"] (mismatched argument type, expected a number but got a boolean).

 The canonical form of an expression which is not valid will include one or more ["Error"] expressions indicating the nature of the problem.